AdamSobieski/Argumentation/README.md

 [JSON](https://en.wikipedia.org/wiki/JSON) and [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) data can be included in MIME messages.

 > [!TIP]
-> This example shows that arguments could be represented using the AIF model expressed using JSON in a MIME message.
+> This example shows that arguments could be represented using the AIF model expressed using JSON in MIME messages.
 >
 > <details>
 > <summary>Click here to toggle the display of this example.</summary>